• Proposed

 Geographic range

 Suillus americanus is a widespread species in the Northern Hemisphere (GBIF.org 2021).
-It is found in North America, Central and Eastern Europe, and Asia to Russia, China and Japan, Pakistan and India.
+It is found in North America, Central and Eastern Europe, and Asia.
 It does not occur naturally in the Southern Hemisphere, although it might have been introduced with the establishment of five-needle pine plantations (e.g. Pinus strobus in South Africa).

 Population and Trends

 The population size of Suillus americanus is very large, as it is such a widespread species.
-Its population may regonally be in decline due to loss of hosts across some of its range, but likely stable in other large areas, especially Russia.
+Its population may be, regionally, in decline due to loss of hosts across some of its range, but likely stable in other large areas, especially Russia.

 Habitat and Ecology

-Suillus americanus is an ectomycorrhizal fungus that associates exclusively with five-needle pines, usually what is called white pines (e.g. Pinus strobus, P. monticola, P. lambertiana, P. longaeva, P. ayacahuite, P.cembra, P. peuce, P. wallichiana) in natural forests, near-natural forests (extensively used), plantations, and isolated trees.
+Suillus americanus is an ectomycorrhizal fungus that associates exclusively with five-needle pines, usually what are called white pines (e.g. Pinus strobus, P. monticola, P. lambertiana, P. longaeva, P. ayacahuite, P. cembra, P. peuce, P. wallichiana) in natural forests, near-natural forests (extensively used), plantations, and as isolated trees.

 Threats

 There appear to be no particular large scale threats worldwide.
-Regionally it is assessed as threatened due to loss of its forest habitats (e.g. in Austria and Germany (Dämon and Krisai-Greilhuber 2017; Dämmrich et al 2016).
+Regionally it is assessed as threatened due to loss of its five-needle pine habitat (e.g. in Austria and Germany; Dämmrich et al. 2016, Dämon and Krisai-Greilhuber 2017).

 Conservation Actions